 His lifelong appreciation of the wonders of the wilderness and its potential for the education of the youth of today, and his solid background in a range of camping experiences as waterfront director, tennis instructor, program director, and cabin counselor at Summit Camps in North Carolina; waterfront director/swim instructor at Camp Skylemar in Maine; founder of Quest, a travel camp in Mississippi; director and counselor at Farm and Wilderness Camps (Flying Cloud) in Vermont; and waterfront director at Gwynn Valley Camp and at Falling Creek Camp in North Carolina) make him an ideal leader of Night Eagle Wilderness Adventures.

 After searching for several years in New England and North Carolina for a place on which to start his own primitive boys' camp, Bruce finally came upon 135 acres in East Wallingford, Vermont, that was ideal for a camp.
-Bruce lives year round in Vermont.
-His two sons, Wyatt and Tripp, grew up at Night Eagle and share his love of the camp.
+Bruce lives year round in Vermont, where his two sons, Wyatt and Tripp, grew up and share his love of Night Eagle.

 In a summer camp, staff is the determining factor between opportunities lost or a learning experience so rich for a boy that its possibilities can never be measured.
 Night Eagle's real strengths lie not only in its program, but in its staff.